General Overview on Glass Insulators – Basic Information

 Often, new and casual collectors don’t know how to clean insulators so the true beauty of the glass can be seen and fully appreciated.
 Most serious insulator collectors do not keep their insulators in “as found” condition, preferring to clean them, although some collectors do keep a few pieces in their collection in their “originally found”, dirty condition just for more authenticity or “history’s sake”.

-There are several ways to clean insulators, but the easiest (in my opinion) is to soak the insulator in a product that contains the active ingredient oxalic acid.
 Oxalic aid is usually very effective in breaking down the stubborn layers of train soot which can be VERY difficult to remove if using ordinary cleansers, soaps and detergents.
 Oxalic acid is an ingredient in certain brands (but not all) of so-called “Wood Bleach” or “Deck Cleaner”.
 (Behr’s markets their version as “All-in-One Wood Cleaner” and it does contain this ingredient).
 Usually, a one gallon plastic container of deck cleaner can be mixed with 2 to three gallons of water in a five-gallon plastic bucket.
 (DO NOT USE METAL CONTAINERS OF ANY TYPE!).
 Oxalic acid can also be bought in crystal form (like a fine white powder).
 Oxalic acid is technically a poison, so using plastic gloves when handling it is strongly recommended.
 (Caution: oxalic acid cannot be used to clean Carnival Glass insulators, as the carnival coating may be dissolved).

 The simplest and more inexpensive method is to use the product “Bar Keepers’ Friend” which contains a diluted form of oxalic acid, and that product is sold in most large general department stores and grocery stores (usually stocked next to the cleaning products “Ajax” and “Comet”).
-One can of BKF can be mixed into a 5 gallon plastic bucket of water (slightly lukewarm or room temperature), and the insulators are carefully immersed and left to soak for at least 24 hours.
+One can of BKF can be mixed into a 5 gallon plastic bucket of water (slightly lukewarm or room temperature).
+The insulators are carefully immersed and left to soak for at least 24 hours.
 Two days would be better.
 Since BKF contains oxalic acid in a more diluted form, it may or may not be as effective as other products, but it is usually a reasonably good cleaner of glass.
 After soaking, remove the insulators, using plastic gloves, and scrub carefully with NON-scratching cleaning pads or OOOO-grade steel wool.
 Most insulators will respond well to cleaning with BKF, although some may not.
 Some insulator collectors use lye as a cleaner, but I do NOT personally recommend it unless you are VERY, VERY careful and take ALL precautions as directed on the product label.

 GLASS INSULATOR VALUES